 It’s common for a first-time mover to be unsure of what they should be looking for in a new apartment, but, believe us, you’ll know it when you see it.
 Just keep these considerations in mind to narrow down your hunt.

 - Location, location.
 It comes right up there after budget.
-Whether you want to be in time for work, in time for your morning hot yoga class, or simply in time for the early bird special at your favorite restaurant, figure out what’s most important for you and locate accordingly.
+Whether you want to be on time for work, in time for your morning hot yoga class, or early for happy hour at your favorite restaurant, figure out what’s most important for you and locate accordingly.

 - Pets: Leaving your parents behind and man’s best friend behind as well?
 Perish the thought!
 If keeping your pet is the make or break part of the apartment deal, ask your prospective landlord about the pet policy in the building.

 - Safety: Although it may seem like more a parental concern, safety is an issue for everyone.
 Thankfully, there are online tools available for researching neighborhoods, including crime statistics and safety levels.
 AreaVibes is one of the most comprehensive and easiest to use.
 It provides information about the total crime rate in the area, crime statistics, and on how likely you are to be a victim in your potential neighborhood.

 And while we’re on the subject of internet tools, it’s a good idea to download a house hunting app.
 With this click of a button device, you can watch a reality show on TV and virtually tour apartments during commercial breaks.
 Talk about multi-tasking!
 Check out Zillow.
 It’s one of the most user-friendly apps for everything from finding a place, to filling out an application, to obtaining a credit check and beyond.

 Moving Out Lesson 4: Finding A Reliable Moving Company